athenarc/bip-services/CODING_STANDARDS.md

 - Use `lint:changed` to check what you've modified (before or after staging)
 - Use `lint:all` only when you want to check the entire codebase

-## Pre-commit Hooks vs CI/CD
+## Pre-commit Hooks vs CI

-ESLint, PHP CS Fixer, and PHP_CodeSniffer run in pre-commit hook.
+ESLint and PHP CS Fixer run in pre-commit hook.

 All other tools run in CI pipeline for the entire codebase.